reagent-project/reagent/.github/issue_template.md

-Support questions
+No support questions in here please.
+This is a place for bug reports and feature requests only.

-The Github issues for Reagent are for bug reports and feature requests.
-Support requests and usage questions should go to the Clojure Slack channel, the ClojureScript mailing list, or the Reagent mailing list.
+Support requests and usage questions should go to the #reagent channel in [Clojure Slack](http://clojurians.net/) or the [ClojureScript mailing list](https://groups.google.com/forum/#!forum/clojurescript).